Skip to content

 • Annual WISP review completed, dated, and signed by the security coordinator

-• Prior WISP versions and all compliance records retained for minimum five years
+• Prior WISP versions and all compliance records retained for a minimum of five years

 • Physical security controls for paper records and workstations documented